Westacular/sortable-coding-challenge/README.md

 `classes.py` contains the classes used to store and process the products and listings data, and some simple related data structures for matching them.

 `match.py` is a command-line tool to perform the matching, and contains the high-level logic for the algorithm.
-Matching the 20,000-listing sample data takes ~10s on my system.
+Matching the 20,000-listing sample data takes ~8s on my system.

 `compare.py` is a little tool I put together to compare between results sets, as a way to track incremental improvements and regressions in the matches while refining the matching algorithm.

+## Rationale ##

+While it was tempting to use a form of fuzzy string matching or a probabilistic pattern recognition approach, the highly specific nature of the model numbers seen in the data and the desire for minimal false positives suggested that a more exact technique was appropriate.

+Instead, I approached the problem of identifying whether a (often rather poorly written) listing matches a given product by trying to recreate the logic I personally would use when deciding if it was a match.
+Roughly speaking, this means:

+* Either the manufacturer or the product family must be clearly identified in the listing.
+* The core, salient portion of the product's model number must be present in the listing.
+* If the model number is just a plain number, the product family name must also be present in the listing.
+* If the model number is actually words, there must be an exact match for those words.

+I implemented this logic using a combination of regular expressions, and through testing I iteratively added a few more rules to deal with various corner-cases and exceptions that were observed in the sample data.

 ## Algorithm ##